flippus/betting_game/README.md

 # (Football) Betting game  #

-You need the [playFramework](https://www.playframework.org) in version 2.3.4 for Java to install and run this system.
+You need the [playFramework](https://www.playframework.org) in version 2.3.5 for Java to install and run this system.

-The play can be started by `activator`.
+The playFramework can be started by `activator`.
 The following commands can be used:

     clean #cleans all files
     compile #compiles all sources